cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/http-policies/antivirus-scanning.md

 To enable AV scanning:

 1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Settings** > **Network**.

-1. In the section titled **AV Scanning**, toggle whether to scan files for malicious payloads during uploads, downloads, or both.
+2. In the section titled **AV Scanning**, toggle whether to scan files for malicious payloads during uploads, downloads, or both.

-When a file is blocked due to the presence of malware, Gateway will log the match as a Block decision.
+When a file is blocked due to the presence of malware, Gateway will log the match as a Block decision in your [HTTP logs](/cloudflare-one/insights/logs/gateway-logs/#http-logs).

 ## How Gateway determines if a file should be scanned